ace-design/island/index.md

 When the course _Tools for Software Engineering_ was refactored in 2012, we were looking for a lab project that will support project development with tools such a _version control systems_, _build automation_, and _unit tests_.
 After 2 years experimenting with a board game named [Myrmes](https://boardgamegeek.com/boardgame/126792/myrmes), we obtain the following specifications for this lab project:

   1. __Competition triggers commitment__.
-By asking student teams to create bots acting like Myrmes players and running a championship on a weekly basis, we obtained very good project from students, with a continuous amelioration of the deliveries after each championship;
+By asking student teams to create bots acting like Myrmes players and running a championship on a weekly basis, we obtained very good projects from students, with a continuous amelioration of the deliveries after each championship;
   2. __Keep it simple__.
 Myrmes was _almost_ too complicated by nature.
 The main issue with Myrmes was the interactions that exists between rules.
 It was a real overhead for a single semester project.
 We need a game with an understandable rule set, and a clear scope definition of each action available during the game;
   3. __Surprise them__!
 Myrmes was too predictable and deterministic.
 It was almost possible to hardcode a single strategy and play always the same actions.
 We need something less predictable.

-Based on theses 3 hypothesis, the **Island** programming game was designed during a the hot summer months of 2014, and experimented in its initial version with undergraduate students during Spring'15.
+Based on theses 3 hypothesis, the **Island** programming game was designed during the hot summer months of 2014, and experimented in its initial version with undergraduate students during Spring'15.

 ## Principles